niplav/site/china.md

 > The answer is simple: I am a paid agent for the CCP.
 Moving on,,,

 > 1. Extinction is probably really bad<sub>75%</sub>.
-2. I think that most of the future value of humanity lies in [colonizing the reachable universe](./big_picture/fermi/eternity_in_6_hours_sandberg_armstrong_2013.pdf) after a long reflection<!--TODO: link-->, and I expect ~all governmets to perform pretty poorly on this metric.
+2. I think that most of the future value of humanity lies in [colonizing the reachable universe](./big_picture/fermi/eternity_in_6_hours_sandberg_armstrong_2013.pdf) after a long reflection<!--TODO: link-->, and I expect ~all governments to perform pretty poorly on this metric.
 3. It seems pretty plausible to me that during the time when the US government develops TAI, people with decision power over the TAI systems just start ignoring input from the US population<sub>40%</sub>.
 4. Which country gains power during important transition periods might not matter very much in the long run.
 	1. [norvid_studies](http://nitter.poast.org/norvid_studies): "If [Carthage](https://en.wikipedia.org/wiki/Carthage) [Punic wars](https://en.wikipedia.org/wiki/Punic_Wars), would you notice walking around Europe today?"
 	2. Will PRC-descended [jupiter brains](https://en.wikipedia.org/wiki/Jupiter_Brain) be so different from US-descended ones?
 	3. Maybe this changes if a really good future requires philosophical or even [metaphilosophical competence](https://www.lesswrong.com/posts/CCgvJHpbvc7Lm8ZS8/metaphilosophical-competence-can-t-be-disentangled-from), and if US politicians (or the US population) have this trait significantly more than Chinese politicians (or the Chinese population).
 I think if the social technology of liberalism is surprisingly philosophically powerful this could be the case, but I'd be surprised by this.
-5. Xi Jinping (or the type of person that would be his successor, if he died before TAI) don't strike me as being as uncaring (or even [malevolent](https://forum.effectivealtruism.org/posts/LpkXtFXdsRd4rG8Kb/reducing-long-term-risks-from-malevolent-actors)) as truly bad dictators during history.
+5. Xi Jinping (or the type of person that would be his successor, if he dies before TAI) don't strike me as being as uncaring (or even [malevolent](https://forum.effectivealtruism.org/posts/LpkXtFXdsRd4rG8Kb/reducing-long-term-risks-from-malevolent-actors)) as truly bad dictators during history.
 The PRC hasn't started any wars, or started killing large portions of its population.
 	1. The glaring exception is the [genocide of the Uyghurs](https://en.wikipedia.org/wiki/Genocide_of_Uyghurs), for which quantifying the badness is a separate exercise.
 6. Living in the PRC doesn't seem that bad, on a day-to-day level, for an average citizen.
 Most people, I imagine, just do their job, spend time with their family and friends, go shopping, eat, care for their children &c.
       1. Many, I imagine, sometimes miss certain freedoms/are stifled by censorship/discrimination due to authoritarianism.
 But I wouldn't trade away 10% of my lifespan to avoid a PRC-like life.